CIMR-Algos/MultiParameter_ATBD/book/algorithm_input_output_data_definition.md

 # Input data

 The input data for the multi-parameter retrieval includes all channels at horizontal and vertical polarization and their uncertainties coming from the L1b processor.
 In addition, time and location is required for calculation of field of resampled TBs.
-The uncertainties are assumed gaussian in the retrieval.
+The evaluation of the algorithm is planned on the C-band footprints, with all other channels being resampled to it.
+The uncertainties are assumed Gaussian in the retrieval.

 ## Output data